Spanish missions in the Americas: Patronato Real

 The Patronato Real, or Royal Patronage, was a series of papal bulls constructed in the 15th and early 16th Century that set the secular relationship between the Spanish Crown and the Catholic Church, effectively pronouncing the Spanish King’s control over the Church in the Americas.
 It clarified the Crown’s responsibility to promote the conversion of the indigenous Americans to Catholicism, as well as total authority over the Church, educational, and charitable institutions.
 It authorized the Crown’s control over the Church’s tithe income, the tax levied on agricultural production and livestock, and the sustenance of the ecclesiastical hierarchies, physical facilities, and activities.
 It provided the Crown with the right to approve or veto Papal dispatches to the Americas, to ensure their adherence to the Patronato Real.
 It determined the founding of churches, convents, hospitals, and schools, as well as the appointment and payment of secular clergy.

 It is clear that the Patronato Real provided the Spanish Crown with an unprecedented level of authority over the Catholic Church.
 It demonstrates the intricate relationship the political expansion of the colonies had with Catholicism.
-As these bulls were discussed and granted prior to and in the early stages of Spanish Colonization, it is clear that the Catholic Church operated in the interests of the Spanish Crown from the start.
 The expansion of Catholic missions around the Americas afforded the Crown an increasing income from the levied taxes and control over tithe income.
 That economic interest—along with the Crown’s control over the Church’s educational and charitable institutions, which directly interacted with and deeply influenced a large swath of the indigenous populations they were colonizing—provided an argument for the Crown’s interest in incorporating the Catholic Church into their colonization of the Americas.